yungcheeze/exahype/CodeGenerator/README.md

 If it is not provided by your python installation you can instead use the source of jinja2 directly by following these steps

-1) Either:
+1) cd in your desired install directory <my-path>.
+Now, either:

-* Clone the source from the git repository: ``git clone https://github.com/pallets/jinja.git``
+* Clone the source from the git repository: `git clone https://github.com/pallets/jinja.git

 * Unpack the provided archive (release 2.9.6) and rename the directory to jinja:
 		``tar -xzf jinja-2.9.6.tar.gz && mv jinja-2.9.6 jinja``

+2) In ExaHyPE-Engine/CodeGenerator, create a symbolic link to <my-path>/jinja/jinja2.

-2) Modify TemplatingUtils.py to use the local version of Jinja2
+3) Modify TemplatingUtils.py to use the local version of Jinja2

 From:
 ```